mile-hi-labs/react-data/README.md

 ### Models
-Models declare the data you expect to send to / receive from the server and then how it should get stored and interconnected in your local data store.
-We recommend keping your models fairly lightweight and then remove them when they're done being used.
+Models declare the data you expect to send to / receive from the server and then how it should populate your local data store.
+We recommend keeping your models lightweight and then remove them when they're done being used.
 This way, you maintain a performant store and application.
 When authoring a model, you should inherit from the `BaseModel` provided by React Data like so:

 ```
 # models/user.jsx